KernelTuner/kernel_tuner/CONTRIBUTING.rst

 Running tests
 -------------
-To run the tests you can use :bash:`pytest` (to run against the local Python version) and :bash:`nox` (to run against all supported Python versions) in the top-level directory.
+To run the tests you can use :bash:`nox` (to run against all supported Python versions in isolated environments) and :bash:`pytest` (to run against the local Python version) in the top-level directory.
+It's also possible to invoke PyTest from the 'Testing' tab in Visual Studio Code.

 Note that tests that require PyCuda and/or a CUDA capable GPU will be skipped if these are not installed/present.
 The same holds for tests that require PyOpenCL, Cupy, Nvidia CUDA.

 Contributions you make to the Kernel Tuner should not break any of the tests even if you cannot run them locally.

 The examples can be seen as *integration tests* for the Kernel Tuner.
 Note that these will also use the installed package.

 Building documentation
 ----------------------